Agenda item

 Members were requested to bring to Officer’s attention anyone they know who is struggling to access Council services or is dissatisfied with council services, so that this can be looked into and investigated.

-Members shared anonymous case examples of complaints over recent years, with some recalling positive experiences including a tenant who had a fault in their property fixed on Christmas Eve.
-Some less positive experiences were also shared and it was confirmed that learning from complaints is important and that internal consideration of complaints resolution, trends and analysis takes place.
-The committee suggested that the council report more on the ways in which complaints are resolved.
+Members shared anonymous case examples of complaints over recent years, with some recalling positive experiences and others less positive experiences.
+Officers confirmed that learning from complaints is important and that internal consideration of complaints resolution, trends and analysis takes place.
+The Committee suggested that the Council report more on the ways in which complaints are resolved.

 A Member cautioned that just because people contact the Council, it doesn’t mean that it is a complaint.
 It was noted that in February, 82% of enquiries (via the switchboard) were dealt with at the first point of contact.